wp-plugins/catablog/readme.txt

 = 1.6.3 =

-This version of CataBlog has patched some vital security holes, we recommend you upgrade to this version or better as soon as possible.
+This version of CataBlog fixes a few security holes, we recommend you upgrade to this version or better as soon as possible.

 = 1.2.5 =